Coronavirus Disease 2019 (COVID-19)

 We understand that younger children who carry SARS-CoV-2, the virus that causes COVID-19, may be asymptomatic or mildly asymptomatic.
 They can transmit the virus to others, but seem to do so less often than adults.

 Teenagers, on the other hand, act more like adults in terms of their ability to transmit the virus.
 Because children of all ages contribute to disease transmission on some level, it is critical that children who are either exposed to or test positive for the virus follow isolation protocols.
+(Read more about what to do if your child tests positive for COVID-19.)

 What are the symptoms of coronavirus disease 2019 (COVID-19)?